Bindi Mwerre Anthurre Artists

-Bindi Mwerre Anthurre Artists, or Mwerre Anthurre, is an Aboriginal Art Centre based in Alice Springs.
+Bindi Mwerre Anthurre Artists, or Mwerre Anthurre, is an Aboriginal art centre based in Alice Springs (Mparntwe).
 It was established in 2000 to encourage, nurture and support Aboriginal artists with disabilities and the organisation focuses on empowerment through art.

 Artists working with Mwerre Anthurre come from around Central Australia but most live in Alice Springs, often due to the need to access appropriate medical services, and the painting process allows them to express themselves and their connection to their home country.

 The Bindi Mwerre Anthurre Artists Art Centre is a member of Desart, the peak Aboriginal arts body for art centres in central Australia.
-The artists are also members of Viscopy, an artists’ copyright agency, and the centre is a member of the Indigenous Art Code which fosters best practice and promotes ethical trading in Indigenous art.
+The artists are also members of Viscopy, an artists' copyright agency, and the centre is a member of the Indigenous Art Code which fosters best practice and promotes ethical trading in Indigenous Australian art.

 History

 Mwerre Anthurre developed out of The Bindi Centre, which opened in 1976 and sought to provide employment and community engagement to people with disabilities.
 In the 1990s, when working in the workshop, Billy Benn Perrurle started painting on off-cuts of timber and metal and Mwerre Anthurre was founded in order support his talent.

 In 2012 Bindi merged with Lifestyle Solutions, which is a major national provider of services to people with disability and children and young people in out-of-home care.

 Bindi operates an Australian Disability Enterprise with people who are supported through the National Disability Insurance Scheme.
 It also receives grants from the Australian Government, the Northern Territory Government and other government agencies.
 Funds are raised by the sale of work, following commissions given to the artists.
 Bindi Enterprises is another arm of Bindi that provides contract services and sells workshop products.

 In 2011, Mwerre Anthurre won the Northern Territory Chief Minister's Award For Excellence in Inclusive Practice by Aboriginal Arts Centres.